sfstoolbox/sfs-matlab/doc/time-domain.rst

    Sound pressure in decibel of a boradband impulse plane wave, point source, and focused source synthesized all by 2.5D |WFS|.
-The plane wave is traveling into the direction (1,-2,0) and shown 31 samples before it starting point at (0,0,0).
-The point source is placed at (1.9,0,0) m and shown 71 samples after its start.
-The focused source is placed at (0,-1,0) m and shown 20 samples after its start.
+The plane wave is traveling into the direction (1,-2,0) and shown 0.7 ms before it starting point at (0,0,0).
+The point source is placed at (1.9,0,0) m and shown 1.7 ms after its start.
+The focused source is placed at (0,-1,0) m and shown 0.5 ms after its start.

 .. vim: filetype=rst spell: